 Stage 2 of the process, Appropriate Assessment, considers any potential impacts of the plan or project in greater detail including whether further mitigation measures are required.
 Specifically, it is focused on the potential for the proposed plan or project to impact on the conservation objectives of the Natura 2000 sites and the integrity of the Natura 2000 sites.
-This stage involves the collection of information which is specifically relevant to determining impacts including a description of the proposed plan or project, the conservation objectives of the Natura 2000 sites and an understanding of current factors which either maintain or threaten those conservation objectives, an assessment of aspects of the proposed plan or project which could negatively impact the conservation objectives of the Natura 2000 sites, both in the absence of and with mitigation measures.
+This stage involves the collection of information which is specifically relevant to determining impacts including a description of the proposed plan or project, the conservation objectives of the Natura 2000 sites and an understanding of current factors which either maintain or threaten those conservation objectives, an assessment of aspects of the proposed plan or project which could negatively impact the conservation objectives of the Natura 2000 sites of the Natura 2000 sites.